Skip to content

 Note that the buttonimages must be in PNG format and have a size of 80x80 pixels.

 3. Add two string class members that will hold the image resource paths.
 In the constructor, set these members to the full path of these files.
-Note that call to EmbeddedResources.FindFile() method eliminates the need to know the exact path to these files.
+Note that call to PluginResources.FindFile() method eliminates the need to know the exact path to these files (see Accessing plugin resource files).

 private readonly String _imageResourcePathThumbUp;